DANS-KNAW/easy-split-multi-deposit/multi-deposit-instructions.md

 =================================

 This document specifies the format of the Multi-Deposit Instructions (MDI) file.
-The MDI file describes a Multi-Deposit, detailing:
+The MDI file describes a multi-deposit, detailing:

-* What dataset(s) to create from the Multi-Deposit
+* What dataset(s) to create from the multi-deposit.
-* The dataset metadata for each dataset
+* The dataset metadata for each dataset.
 * Which files have audio/visual content, from which of them to derive streamable surrogates and where to host those.